 Write like you just don’t care

 Writing is where the magic happens.
 It’s when the ideas come out of your mind.
 The act of writing should be relaxed and raw.
-Forget about spellchecking, don’t worry about grammar, don’t discount ideas and words at this stage.
+Forget about spellchecking, don’t worry about grammar, and don’t discount ideas and words at this stage.
 Do not edit your work.
 No one on the planet will read your first draft, so just let it flow.

 This is harder than it looks.
 If you find yourself looking back at what you’ve written, you’re editing.
 Stop.
 Continue forward and write.